-- 60% of businesses that has share price increased by >5% replaced their CEO last year. - 35% of businesses that doesn't have share price increased by >5% replaced their CEO last year. - Last year data showed that the probability of share price increased by >5% is 4%. - What is the probability that the shares of a company that replaced the CEO will increase by >5%?
+- 60% of businesses that increased their share price by >5% in the last year replaced their CEO. - 35% of businesses that didn't have share price increased by >5% last year replaced their CEO. - Last year data showed that the probability of share price increased by >5% is 4%. - What is the probability of a company's share price increased by >5% given it replaced the CEO?